-Getting your teen talk to talk to you can be hard!
+Getting teens to talk to you can be hard!

 It would be delightful.